EwaRas/emoto-server/README.md

 ## Description

-Web Server for the eMoto app.
-Find the client side on this repo: [eMoto-client](https://github.com/Marcel2408/emoto-finder).
+This repo contains web server for the eMoto app.
+Find the client side in this repo: [eMoto-client](https://github.com/Marcel2408/emoto-finder).

 Our server is built using [Nest.js](https://nestjs.com/) together with [MongoDB](https://www.mongodb.com/) and [Mongoose](https://mongoosejs.com/).